mstksg/inCode/copy/entries/dependent-haskell-1.md

 generate random networks of whatever size we want by *just requesting something by its type*?

-And also, our implementation is *guarunteed* to have the right sized matrices...no worrying about using the right size parameters for the right matrix in the right oder.
+Our implementation is also *guaranteed* to have the right sized matrices...no worrying about using the right size parameters for the right matrix in the right oder.
 GHC does it for you automatically!

 The code for *running* the nets is actually literally identical: